op2025-ra/ThinkPad-E14-Gen-5-Hackintosh/README.md

 Disable Fingerprint in IO section.

-# IMPORTANT NOTES DONT SKIP!!

-1. When installation is Finished and booted into macOS, Download propertree then open the Config.plist from USB>EFI>OC>config.plist, Go to Kernal then ADD section, Find Nooted-red.kext (It shounld be no. 5) then enable it making it True.
-Enableing it now beacuse not recommended duruing installation.
+After installation:

-2. Now Copy the EFI folder on the USB to EFI partition of your macOS drive.(you need to mount EFI of your Drive where u installed mac os).
+Copy the EFI folder on the USB to EFI partition of your macOS drive.(you need to mount EFI of your Drive where u installed mac os).
 We do this step to boot staright from drive without USB.

 But for some reason if ur bios dont recognize Boot.efi in the macOS drive EFI partition, then it wont boot(Common issue in newer thinkpad bios) In this situaltion u can use EasyUefi on windows to make a new boot entery in BIOS there u can choose BOOT.efi which u will find inside macOSdrive efi partition,(EFI->BOOT->BOOT.efi) select it and make a new entry.